ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 ## Using Svelte With AI

-I live in the stone age when it comes to AI and use free tools like [Supermaven](https://supermaven.com/) for code suggestions and [Perplexity](https://www.perplexity.ai/) as my search engine, so I don't use paid AI coding editors.
+I live in the stone age when it comes to AI and use free tools like [Supermaven](https://supermaven.com/) for code completion and [Perplexity](https://www.perplexity.ai/) as my search engine, so I don't use paid AI coding editors.

 Newer AI models seem to be getting better at supporting the latest Svelte syntax, but it's still not perfect and it's often going to hallucinate features that don't exist with overwhelming confidence.